rancher/rancher-catalog/infra-templates/k8s/53/README.md

 * Added ability to use XFS requires XFS binaries in rancher/k8s image
 * Fixed ingress controller issue where removed ingress instances were synced back to rancher as active ones
+* Added ability to specify additional flags for Kubernetes components

 ### Required Open Ports on hosts